 Winter is around the corner – Reduce Your Ice Dam Risk Now!

-Reducing the risk of ice dams forming will help avoid water damage.
+Reducing the risk of ice dams forming will help avoid water damage and give you a worry-free winter.
 Ice dams are ridges of ice that form at the edge of a roof or around drains.
 Bottom Line – they prevent melting snow from draining off your roof.

 Water that backs up behind the ice dam will do two things: 1.
 Leak into the building, causing damage to walls, ceilings, insulation and other areas and 2.
 The trapped snow, ice and water will add additional weight to your roof putting it at a greater risk of collapse.